juanmcervantes/Challenge-4/README.md

 ## Contribution

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/your-username/Code-Quiz/issues) if you want to contribute.
+Feel free to check if you want to contribute.